 Using supramolecular chemistry, Imogen Riddell develops novel encapsulation methods to stabilise proteins and probe how biomolecules interact with synthetic constructs.

-The School is home to a number of research centres and our staff work in various research institutes.
+The Department is home to a number of research centres and our staff work in various research institutes.

-The School houses a range of outstanding facilities, benefiting both our students and research activities.
+The Department houses a range of outstanding facilities, benefiting both our students and research activities.